Love: Appreciation Vs. Possession and Why Possessiveness Is Toxic In Any Relationship

 Parents don't want to hear that their children don't belong to them.
 In fact, had I ever said something like that to my mother, she would have promptly bopped me in my mouth.

 Parents don't want to hear that their children don't belong to them.
 In fact, had I ever said something like that to my mother, she would have promptly bopped me in my mouth.
 How dare I say that I don't belong to her!?
-She carried me inside her womb for 9 long months, pushed my extra large, irregularly shaped head out of an opening much too small for it, spent thousands of dollars that she didn't have on hospital bills, food, shelter, clothing, etc. And on top of all that, still found time to show me love and affection -- even when my drawers had skid marks.
+She carried me inside her womb for 9 long months, pushed my extra large, irregularly shaped head out of an opening much too small for it, spent thousands of dollars that she didn't have on hospital bills, food, shelter, clothing, etc. And on top of all that, still found time to show me love and affection – even when my drawers had skid marks.
 How dare I say that I don't belong to the person that cared for me for so long!?
-Well, because it's true -- I don't belong to my mother and she doesn't belong to me.
+Well, because it's true – I don't belong to my mother and she doesn't belong to me.
 But for a long time we tried to possess each other and I'm sure that's what caused the bulk of our conflicts.

 I read this Osho quote a few years ago on Tumblr and I remember my mind being blown by it.
 It goes "If you love a flower, don't pick it up.
 Because if you pick it up, it dies and it ceases to be what you love.
 So if you love a flower, let it be.
 Love is not about possession.
 Love is about appreciation."
 I didn't fully accept this as truth back then but I remember thinking it was a profound idea.
 All the love I knew up to that point was possessive in nature so I had no experience to validate it with but that all changed when I started meditating.
 In meditation I found a love that isn't possessive at all.
 A love that didn't ask me to change.
 I found a love so spacious, so complete, so fulfilled, so unbothered that it didn't need anything else from me other than to marvel in my beauty.
 A love that had no interest in my past or my potential but was fully engulfed in what I am now.
 A love that understood that by attempting to possess me, it will change me, and I no longer will be what I was when it first loved me.
 Meeting that love showed me that Osho was right.
-Not only that, but I started to see how I'd let possessiveness and it's toxicity ruin many relationships.
+Not only that, but I started to see how I'd let possessiveness and its toxicity ruin many relationships.
 I was so used to thinking that possessiveness is just a byproduct of love but I'm so grateful to have learned that couldn't be further from the truth.

 I think it's safe to say that we all crave love.
-I'm no parent but from observation I'd say that this craving is a big reason why people have kids -- to have something to love and that will hopefully love you back.
+I'm no parent but from observation I'd say that this craving is a big reason why people have kids – to have something to love and that will hopefully love you back.
 To have something that will listen to you and be there for you.
 To have something to mold into what you think they should be.
 To "give a better life" than you had, whatever that means.
 But beneath all of those seemingly harmless desires is also the desire to possess and control.
 I remember telling my family that I wasn't sure if I still wanted kids this past Thanksgiving and my grandmother having an objection to it.
 She said "you need to have a few kids or else no one will be around to take care of you when you get old."
 It was in that moment that I knew that what I suspected about parenthood, at least in a lot of cases, was true.
 My grandmother is 88 years old and has been taking care of all of us for as long as I can remember so she wasn't speaking from personal experience but rather fear of how she sees her own future.
 I understand her logic, sure, but I'm no longer afraid of getting old, dying, or being alone so none of those are a good reason to have kids to me.

 People have children (on purpose) because they are afraid to die and having kids is the closest thing we currently have to cloning ourselves.
 This fear of death is what causes us to become possessive of our children.
 We tell children what to do and what not to do.
 What's good and what's bad.
 We try our hardest to protect them from what we perceive to be dangerous and we act like that's what love is; forgetting that it is our painful experiences that make us strong & wise.
 I've done many, many things that people in my family would view as bad or harmful but they've led to some of the most amazing experiences of my life.
 Experiences that I wouldn't trade for any amount of money.
 Experiences that I would have never known had I allowed what my family thinks to stop me from doing them.
 Years and years of having your opinion disregarded as a child builds resentment and ultimately pushes the child away.
 At least that's how it was in my case.
 I felt so scrutinized and controlled growing up that I couldn't wait to get out of the house.
 And when I got out of the house, I didn't come back often.
 The real, or perceived, possessiveness I felt from my family pushed me away and made our relationships weaker.